Convergence of two obstructions for projective modules: Preliminaries on Chow Witt groups

-} We ignored to include the second coordinates, associated to ${\CL}$, which induce the duality.
-In left lower diagonal, $u(k(x))=K_1(k(x))$ denotes the group of units of the residue field $k(x)$, and ${\BZ}[x]=K_0(k(x))$ is the $K_0$-group of $k(x)$.
-The upper left diagonal of the diagram is obtained by cartesian product.
-The Chow Witt groups is defined by

-\begin{remark}{\rm The following are some useful information on the diagram (\ref{DefDia804}): \bE \item For all these complexes, diagonally, degree zero corresponds to $\bigoplus_{x\in X^{(n)}}$.
-The upper right diagonal complex is denoted by $C_n^{\bullet}(X, {\CL}, I^*)$.
-The differentials $d_I^r$ are the restrictions of the differentials of the Gersten Witt complex (\ref{GerstenWitt}).
-The lower left diagonal complex $C_n^{\bullet}(X, K^M)$ is known as Milnor $K$-theory sequence \cite{Mi}.
+The differential $d^{n-1}_K$ at the lower left corner is the usual order map.
+The upper right complex is, the degree $n-1, n, n+1$ portion, of a properly constructed subcomplex of the Gersten Witt complex (\ref{GerstenWitt}).
+The upper left diagonal of the diagram is obtained by cartesian product, of the lower left and upper right complex.
+We define three groups: